Resolution-Agnostic Neural Operators for Multi-Rate Sparse-View CT: Introduction

-Our main contributions are: \textbf{1)} We propose \method, a unified end-to-end CT reconstruction framework that generalizes across measurement sampling rates and image resolutions. \textbf{2)} We introduce a joint spatial–frequency learning scheme in the sinogram domain defined in polar coordinates to improve reconstruction performance and robustness. \textbf{3)} \method is inherently rotation-equivariant and resolution-agnostic through the use of DISCO operators in both sinogram and image domains, achieving consistent and high-quality reconstructions across varying conditions.
+Our main contributions are: \textbf{1)} We propose \method, a unified end-to-end CT reconstruction framework based on neural operators that generalizes across measurement sampling rates and image resolutions.
+To the best of our knowledge, we are the first to use Neural Operators for sparse CT reconstruction. \textbf{2)} We introduce a joint spatial-frequency sinogram-domain operator which respects the CT rotational geometry and acquisition physics. \textbf{3)} By learning in the function space, \method is inherently rotation-equivariant and resolution-agnostic via DISCO operators in both sinogram and image domains, achieving consistent reconstructions across varying conditions.
+In summary, our central novelty is a {\it unified function-space formulation for sparse-view CT}: instead of learning separate discrete models for each sampling rate, we learn a single continuous operator from which different discretizations can be sampled, enabling {\it multi-rate reconstruction and cross-discretization consistency without retraining}.

+The remainder of the paper is organized as follows.
+Sec.~\ref{sec:related_works} reviews related work on accelerated CT reconstruction and neural operators.
+Sec.~\ref{sec:ct_recon} establishes the theoretical framework for the problem, formulating CT reconstruction in function space and introducing DISCO convolutions.
+Sec.~\ref{sec: cto_design} details \method's design, including its dual-domain operators and rotation-equivariant convolution.
+Sec.~\ref{sec:expr} presents experimental results, and Sec.~\ref{summary} concludes.